DUNE-DAQ/fdreadoutlibs/docs/README.md

 # fdreadoutlibs - Far Detector readout libraries
 Collection of Far Detector FrontEnd specific readout specializations.
-This includes type definitions to be used with the implementations in `readoutlibs` and frontend specific specializations (i.e. frame processors or software hit finding).
-It is the glue between `readoutlibs` and `readoutmodules` that specifies types and implementations for the use of `readoutlibs` that can then be imported by `fdreadoutmodules` to be initialized in the `DataLinkHandler` module.
+This includes type definitions to be used with the implementations in `datahandlinglibs` and frontend specific specializations (i.e. frame processors or software hit finding).
+It is the glue between `datahandlinglibs` and `datahandlinglibs` that specifies types and implementations for the use of `datahandlinglibs` that can then be imported by `fdreadoutlibs` to be initialized in the `DataLinkHandler` module.

 ## Building and setting up the workarea

 How to clone and build DUNE DAQ packages, including `readout`, is covered in [the daq-buildtools instructions](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
-For examples on how to run the standalone readout app, take a look at the `fdreadoutmodules` documentation.
+For examples on how to run the standalone readout app, take a look at the `fdreadoutlibs` documentation.

 ## Frontends and features provided by `fdreadoutlibs`
 The following frontends and features are provided by this package: